maybetta/dustkidtv/README.md

 ## Thanks

 Thanks to Msg and Joel for sharing ideas / dustbot code.
-Thanks to Jdude for patiently listening to a boring analysis of player trajectories.
-Thanks to Skyhawk for help with Tkinter.
+Thanks to jdude, Skyhawk and loginn for help with this project.
 Wallpaper by @tashizuna